s3gw-tech/s3gw/docs/helm-charts.md

 > **WARNING**: If the cert-manager is not installed in the namespace `cert-manager`,
-> you have to set `.Values.certManagerNamespace` accordingly, otherwise tje s3gw installation fails.
+> you have to set `.Values.certManagerNamespace` accordingly, otherwise the s3gw installation fails.

 ## Options